RenpyRemix/radial-mask/README.md

+# Note:
+With the new GLSL features of Ren'Py 7.4 and above, this will be easier done through a Shader.
+Should be pretty straight forward math (just test if the target pixel is between the desired angles to the centre).
+Just the anti-aliasing will need some fine tuning.
+On the #Todo list

 # Radial Mask
 A Displayable for AlphaMask'ing.
 Pretty straight forward, just set a size, optional center and the start and end degrees